 Open Enrollment.
-It’s the time period every fall when your employees have added one more thing to their to-do list: planning for their health care needs for the upcoming year — and for any dependents if they have a family.
+It’s the time when your employees have added one more thing to their to-do list: planning for their health care needs for the upcoming year — and for any dependents if they have a family.
 While everyone’s heads may be filled with terms like copays, deductibles and out-of-pocket limits (this quick guide can help), make sure your team members are considering a plan that offers additional perks beyond the standard coverage.

 Here are some extra services to be on the lookout for:

 It’s a Saturday morning and your employee feels a sore throat coming on.
 Her doctor’s office is closed for the weekend, but she doesn’t want to risk a wait at urgent care or a high bill for a simple illness.
 For times like this, virtual care is a great option.
 Employees can quickly connect with a board-certified doctor over the phone, through video chat or by submitting a questionnaire wherever and whenever they need care.
 Many doctors’ offices and hospital groups now offer virtual care to their patients 24 hours a day, 7 days a week.
 (Remember: for health emergencies, you should always go to the nearest ER or call 911).
 Be sure to check with your provider and health plan about virtual care services available to your employees.